adalocke7/pki-mini-lab/README.md

 # Mini PKI Lab

 ## Overview
 This mini project is a home lab Public Key Infrastructure(PKI) using OpenSSL to apply knowledge from Topic 1 of CompTIA Security+.
-The project demonstrates the construction of a root Certificate Authority(CA), an intermediate CA, key pairs, and signed certificates resulting in a browser-trusted HTTPS server with a valid signed certificate from the intermediate CA.
+The project demonstrates the construction of a root Certificate Authority(CA), an intermediate CA, key pairs, and signed certificates, resulting in a browser-trusted HTTPS server with a valid signed certificate from the intermediate CA.

 ## What I Learned / Concepts Demonstrated
 - Asymmetric encryption (public/private key pairs)